loongws/ppmessage/README.md

 With PPMessage, you can chat with visitor or customer via Web or mobile App as open source [Intercom](http://intercom.io) alternative.

 PPMessage targets to run on Linux, macOS and even **Windows** operating systems.
-PPMessage includes a clearly API system which could be integrated with any open source Content Management System like Wordpress, Drupal and any commercial system even an e-commerce system.
+PPMessage includes a clear API system which could be integrated with any open source Content Management System like Wordpress, Drupal and any commercial system, even an e-commerce system.

 PPMessage includes a series of frontend SDK named **PPCom** which run on your visitor or customer side, and a series of frontend App named **PPKefu** which run on your service team side.

 **PPConsole** is Web admin interface of PPMessage and open sourced as well.
-After PPMessage backend running, PPConsole provided a Web interface to manager the PPMessage system.
+After PPMessage backend running, PPConsole provides a Web interface to manage the PPMessage system.

 **PPConfig** is the first web UI you may meet.
-If you want run a PPMessage server from source, PPMessage will guide to config itself at first.
+If you want to run a PPMessage server from source, PPMessage will guide you to config itself at first.

 ## SUBPROJECTS